 National Electrical Installation Standards are the first quality standards for electrical construction, developed by the National Electrical Contractors Association (NECA), in partnership with several industry organizations, to clearly define the actions needed to perform an installation in a “neat and workmanlike manner”, as often referenced in the NEC.

-Find the major provisions of electrical code, enforcement, and contractor/electrician licensing requirements for each state in the U.S. It is based upon information supplied by NECA Chapters.
+Find the major provisions of electrical code, enforcement, and contractor/electrician licensing requirements for each state in the U.S.

 How's your knowledge? » Get the Answer!

 © 1999 – 2014 National Electrical Installation Standards.
 All rights reserved.

 Brought to you by NECA.
 NECA is the voice of the electrical contracting industry NATIONAL ELECTRICAL INSTALLATION STANDARDS, NEIS and the NEIS logo are registered trademarks of the National Electrical Contractors Association.

 Created by Matrix Group International, Inc.